German colonial projects before 1871: Colonies and German national consciousness

 Calls for colonial expansion were central to German liberals’ efforts to establish their concept of the nation-state.
-Indeed, in discussions about national identity, Liberals' emphasis on the symbolically important question of colonies was central to their assertion of social, cultural and political hegemony in Germany.
+Indeed, in discussions about national identity, the Liberals' emphasis on the symbolically important question of colonies was central to their assertion of social, cultural and political hegemony in Germany.

 On 2 February 1806, in Tübingen the student Carl Ludwig Reichenbach founded a secret Otaheiti Society for the establishment of a colony in the South Seas in Tahiti, together with Carl and Wilhelm Georgii, the Kurz brothers, Georg Sellner, Immanuel Hoch, Christian Klaiber, Friedrich Hölder and Christian Friedrich Hochstetter.
 At the end of 1808, the group was discovered by the police who arrested most of its members on suspicion of high treason.

 In 1828 a group of settlers founded the estate of Askania-Nova in present-day Ukraine as a colony leased to the German Duchy of Anhalt-Köthen.
 In the first ten years sheep farming was successfully carried on.
 However, due to financial mismanagement, the colony had to be repeatedly bailed out by the Duchy.
 It passed into the possession of the Duke of Anhalt-Dessau and was eventually sold in 1856 to a German-Russian nobleman.

 During the period of the short-lived German Empire of 1848-1849, enthusiasm for establishing colonies increased significantly and colonial societies were founded in Leipzig and Dresden, followed by others in Darmstadt, Wiesbaden, Hanau, Hamburg, Karlsruhe and Stuttgart.
 In June 1848 Richard Wagner wrote "Now we want to travel in ships over the sea, here and there to found a young Germany".